Are you passionate about co-production and ensuring service users voices are heard and they are involved in service development?

 Why should you apply?

 • A new challenge working with rough sleepers affected by drug and alcohol issues

 • Specialist role

 To arrange an informal chat about the role, contact, Nichole Donoher-Phillips, Service Manager on email@example.com

-For further information, and to apply, please visit our website: wdp.ciphr-irecruit.com/Applicants/vacancy/309/Recovery-Communities-Coordinator---Brent-New-Beginnnings
+For further information, and to apply, please visit our website: wdp.ciphr-irecruit.com/Applicants/vacancy/311/Club-Drugs-and-Chemsex-Practitioner---Brent-New-Beginnings

-The interviews will take place week commencing 28th June 2021.
+The interviews will take place week commencing the 28th of June 2021.

 Interviews are likely to take place via Teams, to support social distancing